- Payments are non-refundable and non-transferable.

 - Fees may be paid in person by check (payable to Mosaique LLC), cash (exact amount preferred) or debit/credit card processed by Square.
 Online payments are processed by Paypal.
 A Paypal account is not required.

-In addition to class tuition, membership registration fee is required for all new students and students returning after one year or more of inactivity.
+In addition to class tuition, an initial one-time registration fee is required for all new students and students returning after one year or more of inactivity.

 Adult – $50